MicrosoftDocs/win32/desktop-src/SysInfo/acquiring-high-resolution-time-stamps.md

 </dd> <dt>

-**PM Clock**
+**PM Clock (x86 and x64)**
 </dt> <dd>

 The ACPI timer, also known as the PM clock, was added to the system architecture to provide reliable time stamps independently of the processors speed.
 Because this was the single goal of this timer, it provides a time stamp in a single clock cycle, but it doesn't provide any other functionality.

 </dd> <dt>

-**HPET Timer**
+**HPET Timer (x86 and x64)**
 </dt> <dd>

 The High Precision Event Timer (HPET) was developed jointly by Intel and Microsoft to meet the timing requirements of multimedia and other time-sensitive applications.
 Unlike the TSC, which is a per-processor resource, the HPET is a shared, platform-wide resource, though a system may have multiple HPETs.
 HPET support has been in Windows since Windows Vista, and Windows 7 and Windows 8 Hardware Logo certification requires HPET support in the hardware platform.

 </dd> <dt>

-**GIT Timer**
+**GIT Timer (Arm)**
 </dt> <dd>

-Arm-based platforms do not have a TSC, HPET, or PM timer as there is on Intel- or AMD-based platforms.
-Instead, Arm processors provide the Generic Timer (sometimes called the Generic Interval Timer, or GIT) which contains a System Counter register.
+Arm-based platforms do not have a TSC, HPET, or PM clock as there is on Intel- or AMD-based platforms.
+Instead, Arm processors provide the Generic Timer (sometimes called the Generic Interval Timer, or GIT) which contains a System Counter register (e.g. CNTVCT_EL0).
 The Generic Timer System Counter is a fixed-frequency platform-wide time source.
 It begins at zero at start-up and increases at a high rate.
 In Armv8.6 or higher, this is defined as exactly 1 GHz, but should be determined by reading the clock frequency register which is set by early boot firmware.
 For more details, see the chapter "The Generic Timer in AArch64 state" in "Arm Architecture Reference Manual for A-profile architecture" (DDI 0487).

+</dd> <dt>

+**Cycle Counter (Arm)**
+</dt> <dd>

+Arm-based platforms provide a Performance Monitors Cycle Counter register (e.g. PMCCNTR_EL0).
+This counter counts processor clock cycles.
+It is non-invariant and its units may not be correlated to real time.
+It is not advised to use this register to obtain timestamps.

 </dd> </dl>